EDCD/EDMarketConnector/PLUGINS.md

 Once you have created your plugin and EDMC has loaded it there in addition to the `plugin_prefs()` and `plugin_app()` functions there are two other functions you can define to be notified by EDMC when something happens.
 `system_changed()` and `cmdr_data()`.

 Your events all get called on the main tkinter loop so be sure not to block for very long or the EDMC will appear to freeze.
-If you have a long running operation or wish to update your plugin_app frame from the cmdr_data() event then you should take a look at how to do background updates in tkinter - http://effbot.org/zone/tkinter-threads.htm
+If you have a long running operation then you should take a look at how to do background updates in tkinter - http://effbot.org/zone/tkinter-threads.htm

 ### Arriving in a System